thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-28-how-art-programs-drive-innovation-thoughtworks.markdown

 Many projects we support often spur highly successful ongoing projects.
 In 2016 we [incubated the initial prototype](https://artahack.io/projects/hamlet-vr/) of _To Be With Hamlet_, the world's first live-time telepresence production of Shakespeare in virtual reality.
 The project then premiered at the Tribeca Film Festival in 2017.

 {% include image file='to-be-with-hamlet.jpg'
-   caption='"To Be With Hamlet" in VR, and (inset) the team' %}
+   alt='A 3D character from "To Be With Hamlet" in VR, and (inset) the team wearing VR headsets and motion capture clothing' caption='"To Be With Hamlet" in VR, and (inset) the team' %}

 In addition to this, Thoughtworks employees have worked on [multiple](https://artahack.io/projects/afro-futuristic-carnival/) [VR](https://artahack.io/projects/superficial-substantive/) [projects](https://artahack.io/projects/oculus-fiber/) during Art-A-Hack, learning new skills and investigating new technical domains.